howarewoo/Personal-Crypto/README.md

 7. Click Create.
 (Correct any validation issues and try again.)
 8. Refresh your Personal Capital browser tab

 Your account holdings will be automatically added to your Personal Capital manual account.
-It make take a bit to display on the site.
+It may take a bit to display on the site.
 You can check the browser console to see what has been updated by pressing ```F12```.

 ## Disclaimer